 The church of St. Hyacinth in Słupsk was erected by Dominicans, who was brought by the prince of Gdańsk Mściwój II after 1278.
 Primary monastic buildings lay near the city, but as a result of the territorial development of the city and its reestablishment on the Lubeck Law in 1310, the area allocated to the Dominicans was located within the town.

-The church consists of an elongated four-span chancel ended by a straight wall and a short, three-span nave, which was originally two-aisle.
+The church consists of an elongated four-bay chancel ended by a straight wall and a short, three-bay nave, which was originally two-aisle.
 The walled up arcades of the low aisle are still visible on the north side.
 The length of the entire building is about 28 meters, width is 8.5 meters and the interior height is 15 meters.
 The tower is fused in nave on the west side.
 Lower part of tower is quadrilateral, higher is octagon.
 The church covers the common gable roof.
 The eastern gable of the chancel is stepped and crowned with pinnacles, between which are the lancet blendes and the oval openings.
 Outside the chancel has buttresses, between which are pointed windows.
 The interior is covered with stellar vault, four-armed, uniform along the entire length and divided by arcades.

 Architektura gotycka w Polsce, red.
 T. Mroczko i M. Arszyński, Warszawa 1995.